 Sadness all around and in the meantime, I’m living out my winter fantasies with gorgeous photographs.
 Nonetheless though, it sure has been COLD!

-This French beef stew – which is actually called beef daube – is different from other beef stews I’ve made in the past.
-That’s because the meat in this recipe is oven-braised, yielding fork-tender and perfect fall-apart beef.
+This French beef stew – which is actually called beef daube (boeuf au daube) – is different from other beef stews I’ve made in the past.
+That’s because the meat in this recipe is an oven-braised one-pot wonder, yielding fork-tender and perfect fall-apart beef.

-The gravy is a bit thinner as well – it’s more of a sauce – though it’s quite perfect lingering around some creamy mashed potatoes in the bowl.
+The gravy is a bit thinner than the beef stew recipes most of us are so familiar with – it’s more of a sauce – though it’s quite perfect lingering around some creamy mashed potatoes in the bowl.